 Massage is used to minimize symptoms associated with anxiety, chronic and acute pain, constipation, fatigue, headache, insomnia, joint stiffness, strained muscles, and stress.
 This service is provided through our Integrative Health Services.
 Call 212-263-5767 or email email@example.com for class times and rate information.

 Occupational therapy and cognitive therapy is for people with cardiovascular problems and diabetes who are returning home, but are still experiencing cognitive impairments such as memory loss and poor problem-solving skills that can disrupt independent living and increase safety risks.

 The program provides individual and group therapies, a community reintegration and vocational skills program, and family and caregiver training on how to maximize their loved one's cognitive perceptual abilities.
 For more information, call 212-263-6033.

 During individual or group sessions held over six weeks, each participant receives a thorough stress evaluation.
 This program focuses on helping patients understand the health impact of stress and teaches them behavioral techniques and relaxation skills to help manage it.
 For more information, call 212-263-6033.

 Tai Chi is a traditional Chinese martial art combining deep breathing and mind relaxation with low-impact aerobic movements.
-Patients learn 13 movements of a modified, basic style of Tai Chi in 11 one-hour classes.
+Patients learn 13 movements of a modified, basic style of Tai Chi in 11 classes, 1 hour each.
 For more information, call 212-263-6033.

 We provide individual and group approaches to weight loss through cognitive behavioral therapy.
 We also explore each patient's experience with the stress of weight management.
-This program is held at NYU Langone’s Center for Musculoskeletal Care and NYU Langone’s Ambulatory Care Center.
+This program is held at NYU Langone Orthopedic Center and NYU Langone Ambulatory Care Center East 38th Street.